 The Coast Guard certifies under 5 U.S.C.
 605(b) that this rule will not have a significant economic impact on a substantial number of small entities.

-This rule will affect the following entities, some of which may be small entities: The owners or operators of vessels intending to transit or anchor in the Corpus Christi Marina within the safety zone.
+This rule may affect the following entities some of which may be small entities: The owners or operators of vessels wishing to transit the safety zone established by this rule.
+This rule will not have a significant economic impact on a substantial number of small entities, however, because it only changes the period during which the safety zone established in 33 CFR 165.1315(a)(7) may be made effective and enforced.

-This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: This rule will only be in effect for 45-60 minutes at a time.
-Vessel traffic may enter or transit through the safety zone with the permission of the Captain of the Port Corpus Christi or his designated onscene representative.
-Before the effective period, we will issue maritime advisories and ensure they are widely available to users of the Corpus Christi marina